kevinlanzon/my-angular-seed/README.md

 My Angular Seed
 ========

-This project is my version of an application skeleton for a typical AngularJS web app with a passing unit and a passing feature test set up and bootstrap for styling.
+This project is my version of an application skeleton for a typical AngularJS web app with a passing unit test and a passing feature test set up and bootstrap for styling.

 How to clone this repo
 ----